facttic/coopagenda/README.md

 - Install dependencies with `mix deps.get`
 - Create and export env variables for your dev PostgreSQL and GitHub auth info configuration.
 E.g.: `.env.example`
-- Create and migrate your database with `mix ecto.setup`
+- in /apps/coopagenda: Create and migrate your database with `mix ecto.setup`
-- Install Node.js dependencies with `cd assets && npm install`
+- in /apps/coopagenda-web Install Node.js dependencies with `cd assets && npm install`
-- Start Phoenix endpoint with `mix phx.server`
+- in /apps/coopagenda: Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.  :sparkles: